 The electric motor is good for 90 kW, with 1844 lb-ft of torque—yes, 1,844 lb-ft—at 0 rpm, making for generous launches.
 The battery uses refrigerant to stay cool.
 A starter/generator helps to recharge the battery (with up to 44 hp) when coasting, which also has brake-powered regeneration.
 The 7.4 kW provides for full battery charges in around 2.5 hours with a level 2 charger; the motor runs at up to 306V, and the battery uses 84 cells in series, weighing 276 lb.

-The sport mode has a physical button; it provides a “sharper throttle,” different shifting, “optimized power and torque” from the hybrid system, and a tighter steering wheel feel.
-As with pretty much all current cars, power steering is electrical rather than hydraulic.
-All wheel drive is standard, using the electric motor for the rear wheels.
+The sport mode has a physical button; it provides a sharper throttle, aggressive shifting, “optimized power and torque” from the hybrid system, tighter steering, and, if the active suspension is ordered, a stiffer ride.
+Power steering is electrical rather than hydraulic.
+All wheel drive is standard, using the electric motor for the rear wheels on the R/T. The six-speed automatic transmission is supplied by Aisin (F21-250).

 The Hornet GT has the well-tested and well-regarded 2-liter “GME” four cylinder, which runs to 265 hp and 296 lb-ft of torque.
 The wastegate is electrically activated, and a water-to-air intercooler is mounted directly to the head.
 High pressure direct injection is included along with dual overhead cams, each individually timed, and cooled EGR.